mohllal/notes/book-clean-code.md

 - In an ideal system, we incorporate new features by extending the system, not by making modifications to existing code.
 - The ***lack of coupling*** means that the elements of our system are better isolated from each other and from change.
 This isolation makes it easier to understand each element of the system.

+## Chapter 11: Systems

+> Software systems should separate the startup process, when the application objects are constructed and the dependencies are wired together, from the runtime logic that takes over after startup.

+- We can use the ***Abstract Factory*** pattern to give the application control of when to build an object but keep the details of that construction separate from the application code.
+- ***Inversion of Control*** moves secondary responsibilities from an object to other objects that are dedicated to the purpose, thereby supporting the Single Responsibility Principle.
+- It is a myth that we can get systems *right the first time*.
+Instead, we should implement only today’s stories, then refactor and expand the system to implement new stories tomorrow.
+This is the essence of iterative and incremental agility.
+Test-driven development, refactoring, and the clean code they produce make this work at the code level.

+> An optimal system architecture consists of modularized domains of concern, each of which is implemented with Plain Old Java (or other) Objects.
+The different domains are integrated together with minimally invasive Aspects or Aspect-like tools.
+This architecture can be test-driven, just like the code.

+- A good ***DSL*** minimizes the *communication gap* between a domain concept and the code that implements it, just as agile practices optimize the communications within a team and with the project’s stakeholders.
+Implementing domain logic in the same language that a domain expert uses, there is less risk that will incorrectly translate the domain into the implementation.

+## Chapter 12: Emergence

+- According to Kent Beck, the four rules of *Simple Design* are:
+  - ***Runs all the tests***: Systems that aren’t testable aren’t verifiable.
+Arguably, a system that cannot be verified should never be deployed.
+  - ***Contains no duplication***: Lines of code that are similar can often be massaged to look even more alike so that they can be more easily refactored.
+  - ***Expresses the intent of the programmer***: The code should clearly express the intent of its author.
+The clearer the author can make the code, the less time others will have to spend understanding it.
+  - ***Minimizes the number of classes and methods***: High class and method counts are sometimes the result of pointless dogmatism.